 Bath screen partitions are the best of both worlds, using a bypass door’s sliding track mechanism and a pivot door’s folding technique.

 A bi-fold door is a true space saver for a small bathroom design renovation.
-The folding doors are ideal for low-space situations with small walk-in openings, just like the accordion type of enclosure door.
-The folding doors maximize space in a standing shower without interfering with traffic by swinging outward or inward.
+The folding mechanism is ideal for low-space situations with small walk-in openings, just like the accordion type of enclosure.
+The folding panels maximize space in a standing shower without interfering with traffic by swinging outward or inward.

 Steam Doors